e-clearing-net/OCHP/OCHP-direct.md

 The following figure gives an overview of the communication.
 After step (3) follows the CDR exchange process as described in OCHP.
-Calls from the operator to the provider (_italiv_) are covered in the advanced use cases.
+Calls from the operator to the provider (_italic_) are covered in the advanced use cases.

 ![Figure OCHP direct basic process](media/OCHPdirectProcess-1.png "OCHP direct basic process")